 The second thing I’d like for you to take away from this is an acknowledgement that in grasping this process you will ultimately need to set aside the perfectionist in you and push through many mistakes as you learn to master these techniques.

 To learn to draw means that you need to get curious and focus more on the external in your practice.
-If you need an excuse to do so make sure you check out the “Learn to Start to Draw in 30 Days Course,” enrolment for which will open up again within the next few weeks.
+If you need an excuse to do so make sure you check out the Sketch from Scratch to Sketchbook in 10 Weeks and Beyond! enrolment for which will open up again within the next few weeks.
 In it we run through all the basic building blocks and components you need to draw well!
 An entire module is dedicated to learning about the foundational principle of how to draw a contour line.

 To keep receiving notifications of emails and resources do sign up to Emily’s Notebook community!